 It is also hoped that this study would encourage more interest in research and pave the way for an in-depth study of the problems on commitment on a wider dimension than has been pursued in this research.

-The findings of this research could be used by the University Of Cape Coast as well as other universities in Ghana in particular and the world in general to improve on its effort to retain lecturers.
+The findings of this research could be used by the University Of Cape general to improve on its effort to retain lecturers.